 Back Pain Specialists

-Almost everyone (between 70-90% of individuals) experiences back pain that requires specialist treatment at some point in their life.
+Almost everyone (between 70-90% of individuals) experiences chronic back pain that requires specialist treatment at some point in their life.
 The lower back is crucial for movement and mobility, yet is one of the easiest parts of the body to injure.
 Significant force is not necessary - simple movements such as bending incorrectly or repetitive movements over time can predispose a person to a lower back injury which can cause debilitating pain.

 Another consideration is long term changes in posture, in which the body doesn’t transfer load or force correctly, enabling muscles, ligaments and tendons to change the way in which they work.